Detroit Reservoir Fish Report for 1-13-2021

 Sandy River: Sandy RIver Report

-Santiam River North Fork-2: River is Running Aroudn 9,800 CFS
+Santiam River ( North Fork) Above Detroit Lake: River is Running Aroudn 9,800 CFS

 Santiam River (South Fork): River is in Flood Conditions At This Time